AudioKit/AudioKit/README.md

 [![CocoaPods compatible](https://img.shields.io/cocoapods/v/AudioKit.svg?style=flat)](https://github.com/CocoaPods/Specs/tree/master/Specs/AudioKit)
 [![Twitter Follow](https://img.shields.io/twitter/follow/AudioKitMan.svg?style=social)](http://twitter.com/AudioKitMan)

-AudioKit is an audio synthesis, processing, and analysis platform for OS X, iOS, and tvOS.
+AudioKit is an audio synthesis, processing, and analysis platform for iOS, macOS, and tvOS.
 This document serves as a one-page introduction to AudioKit, but we have much more information available on the AudioKit website at http://audiokit.io/

 If you need support, the best thing to do is to join AudioKit's google group:

 https://groups.google.com/forum/#!forum/audiokit

-### Version 3.2
+### Version 3
 The third major revision of AudioKit has been completely rewritten to offer the following improvements over previous versions:

 * Installation as a framework